Translating Meaning (Monday with Mounce 171)

 Those in attendance are astonished (ἐξεπλήσσοντο) at what

 they hear.
-Their first question is the somewhat cryptic, ‪whence to this one
+Their first question is the somewhat cryptic, whence to this one

-πόθεν τούτῳ ταῦτα‪), which is normally
+these things? (πόθεν τούτῳ ταῦτα), which is normally

 translated with something like “Where did he get all this?
 (TEV) or